…O'er Roslin all that dreary night

 The calm and tranquil setting lulled me into a relaxed state of mind; the magnificence of the Chapel invited me to sit on a bench in the sun and take in all its splendour.
 The ancient stones show a chapel that has survived centuries despite so much that has changed all around it.
 It has gone from new, to decay, to renovation success, and now has a new life once again.

-The St Clair family has a very interesting lineage and they are descended from the Earls of Norway- including the famous Viking Chieftain, Rollo, who was also the first Duke of Normandy.
+The St Clair family has an extraordinary lineage.
+They are descended from the Earls of Norway- including the famous Viking Chieftain, Rollo, who was also the first Duke of Normandy.
 This is also where the St Clair name comes from as Rollo signed a peace treaty with King Charles of France at St Clair-sur-Epte.

 According to the informational plaques outside the Chapel, Sir William St Clair decided to build a chapel in 1446 that would ‘ensure his place in heaven’ and be a place for he and his family to say mass.
 His intention was to build a much larger church than the one that stands there today.
 Anyone who has had the pleasure of seeing the various Gothic cathedrals in France will immediately see the resemblance when they visit Rosslyn.
 Gothic cathedrals were quite popular in France at the time and Sir William certainly would have wanted something similar in Scotland.
 In fact, one of the informational boards aptly describes the Chapel as a ‘French design with a Scottish accent’.